Authentication

 --header "Authorization: Basic $CREDENTIALS")

-# parse the token value
+# Example API call using the token

 ENVIRONMENTS=$(curl -X GET "$ATOMIC_API/v1/environments" \